 Following a series of public forums to identify specific programs and service needs, the following services were established: information and referral, personal growth programs, a free legal clinic and public education events.
 The Centre began offering services to the community in October, 1989.
 It also received charitable status in 1989.

 A strategic plan was written for the North York Women’s Centre in 1991.
 Feminism and anti-discrimination were formally adopted as operating principles in 1992 and an anti-racist organizational change process initiated.
 To focus the Centre’s resources more effectively and respond to the changing needs of women in the community, the strategic plan was revised in 1994.
 In 1996, the Centre reviewed this plan and entered a new phase of strategic planning.
 The strategic plan was revised again in 1997, resulting in a new staff and committee structure for the organization.
-The centre plans to review this plan again in the fall 2005.

 Since its inception, the Centre has provided much needed services to women who live or work in the North York area.
-Over the last fifteen years, the programs offered by the Centre have increased in number and have changed in response to community needs.
+Over the last twenty years, the programs offered by the Centre have increased in number and have changed in response to community needs.